aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to EXCEL" h2="Export XPS File to EXCEL via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components is designed to provide a wide range of features and capabilities to help developers create powerful and efficient applications.

+The process of converting XPS to EXCEL is simple and straightforward.
+Firstly, Aspose.PDF for .NET can be used to export XPS to XLSX.
+This component provides a wide range of features and capabilities to help developers create powerful and efficient applications.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, document conversion, and much more.

+Once the XPS file has been exported to XLSX, Aspose.Cells for .NET can be used to convert XLSX to EXCEL.
+This component provides a comprehensive set of features and capabilities to help developers create powerful and efficient applications.
+It supports a wide range of features such as data manipulation, formatting, charting, and much more.

+By using Aspose.Total for .NET, developers can easily convert XPS files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a wide range of features and capabilities to help developers create powerful and efficient applications.
+It supports a wide range of features such as text extraction, image extraction, page manipulation, document conversion, data manipulation, formatting, charting, and much more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}